 | AI-product company, customer-facing at scale | Lakera + Robust Intelligence or Mindgard + custom AISPM | Application-layer threat model dominates; CSPM tools insufficient |

-This is not an argument against signing with the independents — the application-layer depth they bring is real and the CSPM-extended tools have not caught up.
-It is an argument for negotiating with acquisition in mind: shorter durations, exit clauses, escrow for runtime components, and a build-fallback architecture that does not collapse if the vendor is acquired or sunset.
+Lakera, Hidden Layer, CalypsoAI, Mindgard, and Lasso are all plausible targets within the contract horizon a procurement lead is signing today.
+This is not an argument against signing with the independents — the application-layer depth they bring is real, and the CSPM-extended tools have not caught up.
+It is an argument for negotiating like the acquisition is coming.
+Shorter durations.
+Exit clauses.
+Escrow for the runtime components.
+A build-fallback architecture that does not collapse the day the vendor is acquired, the pricing changes, or the product is quietly sunset into a larger SKU.

-What to ignore in the vendor pitches
+What to Cross Out in the Slide Deck

 "GenAI for security" in most pitches is RAG over the vendor's existing telemetry.
-Useful, but not the differentiated AI capability the pitch implies — it is the security product with a chat interface.
-"AI-SOC" wrapping from CrowdStrike, Palo Alto, and Microsoft is the same RAG pattern applied to the SOC analyst workflow.
+Useful, but not the differentiated AI capability the pitch implies — it is the security product with a chat window.
+"AI-SOC" wrapping from CrowdStrike, Palo Alto, and Microsoft is the same pattern applied to the SOC analyst workflow.

 None of these is the recommendation any vendor would write.
 That is the point of the piece.